dongjuns/dongjuns.github.io/_posts/2020-06-03-EfficientDet.md

 label_smoothing: TBD
 Augmentation: TBD

 Need to think of the object size for small object detection.
+All the effdet model have different input size,

 ### How to train the model
 Transformate your dataset to COCO format first.